AndrewRot/Leaderboards/README.md

 npm install react-xhr
 npm install url

+//Check out express-sessions for user authenitcation
+//also check at passport - aparently better

 *Just a general note, if the program every throws an error saying:
 Error: Cannot find module <XXX>
 just run the command